UCLA Latin American Intitute

 Dear Latin Americanist Community,

-Finally, I invite you to give to the mission of the UCLA Latin American Institute and its centers, programs, and working groups.
-Your generous contributions support the lively intellectual life of the institute, student research, and our vibrant outreach activities, and are more important than ever in these uncertain times.
+I close this message inviting you to give to the mission of the UCLA Latin American Institute and its centers, programs, and working groups.
+Your generous contributions support the lively intellectual life of the institute, student research, and our vibrant outreach activities.

 Rubén Hernández-León,